ashreves/wearable-teaching/_posts/2022-11-30-prac5-6-Association-Analysis-in-UK-Biobank.md

 ## Troubleshooting and bugs

-If you have a question, speak to any of the tutors (Aidan Acquah, Alaina Shreves, Rosemary Walmsley).
+If you have a question, speak to any of the tutors (Alaina Shreves, Adam Sturge, & Charlie Harper).

 There are probably bugs.
 If you find them, please let us know!

 We'd also love to hear any suggestions for how we could improve these practicals for future students.

+Special thanks to Rosemary Walmsley for developing the original CDT RAP teaching materials.

 ## Reading and useful links